mfpjayb/maf.js-docs/component.md

 #### Attribute binding

-Here is an exmple on how to bind a property from the logic into an attribute of view:
+Here is an example on how to bind a property from the logic into an attribute of view:

 ```javascript
 <template>